 The garage was built in 1988 and has a 2014 value of $3.5 million.

 Smith said Thursday owners intend to bid again for the Citizens Property Insurance Corp.’s need for 226,400 square feet of office space.
 Those bids are due to the Tallahassee-based insurer next week.

 The center has been for sale before.
 Smith said in September 2012 the ownership was talking with a prospective buyer, but the sale didn’t take place.

-The tower was built in 1983 and owned by what has become AT&T, which was the anchor tenant until EverBank.
+When built in 1983, the tower was owned by what has become AT&T, which was the anchor tenant until EverBank.